 - Be prepared for a heavy workload.
-This course is difficult. - Arrive a few minutes early and get into the mindset for class.
+This course is difficult, especially if you are coming in with a weak background in grammar.
+English 103 is taught with linguistic grammar and is therefore not a simple grammar review course. - Arrive a few minutes early and get into the mindset for class.
 Think about what you want to get from the class that day.
 Let go of outside distractions.
-Have texts and notebook on your desk when class starts. - Read the "Chapter Preview" and "Chapter Goals" at the beginning of each section; read the "Summary" and learn the "Key Terms" at the end of each chapter. - Create flash cards and form study groups. - Keep up with new material presented in each class (the same as you would when you are learning math or a foreign language). - Do the designated exercises before coming to class.
-Doing them after the discussion is not nearly as effective in understanding and retaining the material. - Make a list of questions when you do your homework and ask them in class if they are not covered. - Be prepared to look at the rules of grammar from new perspectives.
+Have texts and notebook on your desk and open when class starts. - Read the "Chapter Preview" and "Chapter Goals" at the beginning of each section.
+Read the "Summary" and learn the "Key Terms" at the end of each chapter. - Create flash cards. - Organize study groups with like-minded, hard-working classmates. - Keep up with new concepts presented in each class (the same as you would when you are learning math or a foreign language). - Do the designated exercises before coming to class.
+Doing the exercises after the discussion is not nearly as effective in understanding and retaining the material. - Make a list of questions when you do your homework and ask them in class if they are not covered.
+I have a reserved section on the board where you may write your questions before class. - Be prepared to look at the rules of grammar from new perspectives.
 Language is not always an absolute, and some standards of "correctness" have changed over time. - Attend every class session.
-Absences affect your grade because you are not in class to learn and/or reinforce material as we discuss it.
-We also do in-class exercises. - Understand underlying concepts-do not simply memorize the material! - Seek out extra help when you need it.
+Absences affect your grade if you are not in class to learn and/or reinforce material as we discuss it.
+We also do in-class exercises.
+Your participation grade is 20%. - Understand underlying concepts-do not simply memorize the material! - Seek out extra help when you need it.
 If you are not earning the grades that you want, you can change your performance in the class.
 Visit the Writing Center in Clark Hall 126 for writing specialists trained in English 103 material.
 Appointments are difficult to get, so plan ahead.